French budget minister faces tax fraud probe

 Mediapart published its first report on the affair in early December and followed up by posting a recording of a telephone call, which it said dated from 2000, in which a male voice it cited as Cahuzac's mentions an account he held at UBS.

-Cahuzac has filed legal complaints against the website and repeated his denial of the allegations on France 2 television late on Monday.
+Cahuzac has filed legal complaints against the website and repeated his denial of the allegations on France 2 television on Monday evening.
 He said the voice in the recording was not his.

 The prosecutor's office said that, given the sensitivity of the allegations and the time it would take to process Cahuzac's complaints, it had no option but to open an inquiry immediately.